minio/dperf/README.md

 Examples:

 # run dpref on drive mounted at /mnt/drive1
-$ dperf /mnt/drive1
+λ dperf /mnt/drive1

 # run dperf on drives 1 to 6.
 Output will be sorted by throughput.
 Fastest drive is at the top.
-$ dperf /mnt/drive{1..6}
+λ dperf /mnt/drive{1..6}

 # run dperf on drives one-by-one
-$ dperf --serial /mnt/drive{1...6}
+λ dperf --serial /mnt/drive{1...6}

 Flags:
   -b, --blocksize string   read/write block size (default "4MiB")